PIXPAY-com-vc/MemoDataEVM/README.md

 # Token Transaction with Memo

 This project is designed to teach how to send additional data (MEMO) along with a USDT (Tether) token transaction on the Polygon network.
-The additional data can include various types of information such as a Pix key, and an optional message.
+The additional data can include various types of information such as a key, and an optional message.

 ## Overview